openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 onmessage?: (event: MessageEvents) =&gt; void

-Defines the event handler to be called when the host thread receives a message sent by the worker thread through **parentPort.postMessage**.
+Defines the event handler to be called when the host thread receives a message sent by the worker thread through **workerPort.postMessage**.
 The event handler is executed in the host thread.

 **System capability**: SystemCapability.Utils.Lang